Get Started »

 Consider the products and services you provide.
-Many commercially available telecommunications services are eligible for discounts, as are basic conduit access to the Internet and some equipment that allows access to these services.
+Many commercially available Internet access and data transmission services are eligible for discounts, as is some equipment that allows access to these services.
+Voice services are also available for discounts but will eventually be phased out of the program.
 The Eligible Services Overview will give you a general understanding of eligible products and services.
 You should also review the Eligible Services List (ESL) for the appropriate funding year because the entries in this list, and their eligibility, can change from year to year.
 Some products and services can be partially or conditionally eligible for discounts.

 A service provider may have signed contracts with state agencies that applicants can use to purchase eligible services.
 Be sure to check with the appropriate state agencies to see what applicants must do to apply for eligible services through a state master contract.

 To be eligible for discounts, which range from 20 - 90 percent of the actual cost of eligible services, applicants must meet the program definition of a school or a library.
+Discounts are based on the category of service requested, the level of poverty and the urban/rural status of the population served.
 Eligible schools and libraries can also form consortia, such as state networks or regional library service systems.
 The consortium leader may or may not be eligible for discounts.
 Certain school and library buildings may also be eligible for discounts, such as non-instructional facilities (NIFs), non-traditional elementary and secondary education, and Educational Service Agencies (ESAs).